 What: We are a club devoted to numismatics (the study of money), made up of people who enjoy sharing the thrill of the hunt, of discovery, and of learning and sharing about coins of Canada, of the world, and throughout the ages.

 When: The Society meets every month, usually on the fourth Monday.
-Meetings usually attract forty or so of our one hundred members.
+Meetings usually attract 30 or so of our 60 active members.
 Meetings generally provide:

 • Time for discussion among members